 Buckingham Palace is one of the world's most recognisable landmarks—known across the globe for its glamour and history.

 Buckingham Palace may be one of the most famous landmarks and tourist attractions in London, but it's also home to many members of the royal family, and a place they all regularly carry out official duties.

-With 775 rooms and the biggest private garden in the UK capital, there's a huge amount of space available to the Queen and her family.
+With 775 rooms and the biggest private garden in the UK capital, there's a huge amount of space available to the Queen and her family at Buckingham Palace.